 Swing Type Extra Wide Baby Gates

-They are usually pressure-mounted gates and can be used for the top of the stairs.
-However, it is advisable to install it in such a way it doesn’t swing out towards the stairs, rather it should swing back away from the stairs.
-This is to prevent days when you might forget to lock the gate and your baby leans on them.
+Swing extra wide baby gates are usually pressure-mounted gates and can be used for the top of the stairs.
+They have to be installed in such a way that they don’t swing out towards the stairs, rather they should swing back away from the stairs.
+This is to prevent days when you will forget to lock the gates and your baby leans on them.
 The best spot for swing extra wide baby gates is actually the entrance of rooms or kitchens.

 Plain Type Extra Wide Baby Gates

 Plain extra wide baby gates are gates that have no door option and can be taken down easily.
 The fixture is temporary and uses tension mounting to stay in place.
 They could have wooden frames and cloth-like meshes in the middle.
 To cross over the barrier, you are required to step over it.
 This is a good thing because they are usually 27-28 inches tall.

 These gates are good when your little ones are around 6 to 9 months of age.
 They can be taken out and washed when they get dirty.
 However, it is not advisable to have such baby gates when there are dogs or cats in the home because they can chew them open.

 Other points to note when choosing extra wide baby gates include:

 - When looking for a gate, ensure that you take accurate measurements of the areas you want cordoned off.
 This will enable you buy a gate that is wide enough to block the space.

 - For extra wide baby gates at the top of the stairs, get a hardware mounted gate that is firmly attached to the door frame.
 It should not have openings to trap fingers or necks.